Overwhelm and stress? what a question, right?

 But that’s also where I go wrong.

 While it’s not good to get caught up in stress, it’s just as detrimental to act like it doesn’t exist.
+You want to be authentic, upfront and real about what you deal with on a daily basis because it’s the only way you can work through it.

 It’s perfectly understandable to not have it together, especially in these current times.
 But there should always be some kind of progression to managing your stress before it takes a complete hold of you.